If you speak to any financial planners or so-called experts on the matter, they’ll probably say, “Yes, pay off your mortgage before you retire.”

 - You’ll be debt-free with improved cash flow

-- So your retirement savings will last longer, ideally as long as needed
+- Your retirement savings will last longer, ideally as long as needed

 - It might make you budget more effectively leading up to retirement too

-- And you get a guaranteed rate of return when paying off your mortgage
+- You get a guaranteed rate of return when paying off your mortgage

 The obvious benefit to paying off any debt is that you won’t have to keep making monthly payments.
 Clearly this can improve cash flow and lessen your chances of losing the underlying asset.